Long COVID – long-term effects of COVID-19

 Where can I find support for everyday life with long COVID?

-Self-help groups offer people with long COVID and their loved ones a way of obtaining information and advice, and of sharing personal experiences.
+Self-help groups offer people with long COVID or post-COVID and their relatives a way of obtaining information and advice, and of sharing personal experiences.

 Further information about COVID-19 self-help groups can be found on the website of the National Contact and Information Point for Encouraging and Supporting Self-Help Groups (Nationale Kontakt- und Informationsstelle zur Anregung und Unterstützung von Selbsthilfegruppen – NAKOS).